alamsyed25/LegalNomican/BACKEND_DOCUMENTATION.md

     -   `documentRoutes.js`: Routes for document generation.
     -   `authRoutes.js`: (Assumed for future user authentication).
 -   `services/`: Contains services that encapsulate specific business logic or interact with external systems.
+    -   `documentService.js`: A unified service for document handling.
+Responsible for text extraction from various file types (PDF, DOCX, DOC, TXT) using buffers, file validation (size, MIME type), and providing file type metadata.
     -   `documentGenerationService.js`: Logic for parsing document templates and populating them with data.
-Includes text extraction from buffers.
+(Text extraction is now handled by `DocumentService`).
     -   `documentContextService.js`: Manages storage and retrieval of document context for chat sessions, utilizing Redis.
 -   `middleware/`: Custom middleware functions.
+    -   `errorMiddleware.js`: (Located in `server/middleware/errorMiddleware.js`) Contains global error handling middleware:
-    -   `validationHandler.js`: Handles results from `express-validator` and uses the centralized error handler.
+        -   `validationErrorHandler`: Handles errors from `express-validator`.
+        -   `notFoundHandler`: Catches 404 errors for undefined routes.
+        -   `globalErrorHandler`: Centralized error handler for consistent API error responses, managing different error types and formatting.
+    -   `asyncHandler.js`: (Located in `server/utils/asyncHandler.js`) A wrapper for asynchronous route handlers to simplify error catching and passing to `next()`.
     -   (Other middleware like authentication, logging can be placed here).
 -   `utils/`: Utility functions shared across the application.
-    -   `errorHandler.js`: Centralized error handling mechanism for consistent API error responses.
+    -   `errorHandler.js`: Provides utility functions for creating standardized error objects.
+(Its role in direct response handling is largely superseded by `globalErrorHandler` in `errorMiddleware.js`).
 -   `tests/` (located in project root): Contains unit and integration tests.
     -   `unit/`: Unit tests for individual modules/functions.
     -   `integration/`: (Assumed for future integration tests for API endpoints).